qiaeru/phpbb-language-fr/language/fr/README.md

   - Login to your board.
   - Click the *Administration Control Panel* link located in the footer of your board.
 You should authenticate again.
-  - Once inside the *Administration Control Panel*, you will need to click the *GENERAL* tab, located at the top of the page.
+  - Once in the *Administration Control Panel*, you will need to click the *GENERAL* tab, located at the top of the page.
-  - On the left hand side, you will have a menu split into categories.
-In this left hand menu, you will see the link *Board Settings* which you need to click.
+  - On the left hand side, you will see a menu split into categories.
+You will need to click the *Board Settings* link.
   - You should see now a page which displays the board settings.
-On this page you should be able to see the drop down menu for the option *Default language*.
+You should be able to see the drop down menu for the option *Default language*.
   - Select the French language in the drop down menu and then click the submit button.

 After doing the above steps, you will probably notice that when you start browsing about your board, the French language is still not used.
 This will be due to the fact that you logged before the language package was installed, meaning you will not have your own language option in the *User Control Panel* set correctly.
 For details on how to set this read the next section.